microsoftgraph/microsoft-graph-docs-contrib/concepts/universal-print-concept-overview.md

 ### Seamlessly replace or update printer hardware

-Printers are not visible to users until you [share](/graph/api/print-post-printershares?view=graph-rest-beta) them, providing administrators fine-grained control of which printer hardware is available at a given time.
+Printers are not visible to users until they are [shared](/graph/api/print-post-printershares?view=graph-rest-beta), providing administrators fine-grained control of which printer hardware is available at a given time.

 Sharing a printer creates a [printerShare](/graph/resources/printershare?view=graph-rest-beta) resource which can be updated at any time to point to a different printer, making it easy to replace broken printer hardware or take printers offline for maintenance.